 As you progress, you can go for 3-4 minute rounds, but for now, keep it safe and straightforward.

-30 Sec is not that long anyway.
+30 seconds are not that long anyway.
 You may not feel like you need it now, but if you skip it, you’ll regret it after your second or third round.
 I recommend taking mini-breaks instead of “saving up” for when you, quite literally, burn out.

 MMA Shadowboxing (Rinse and Repeat)

-We’re back to our shadowboxing, and again you’re going to be fatigued after those jump squats, but you got to keep on moving good footwork keep throwing those kicks
+We’re back to our shadowboxing, and again you’re going to be fatigued after those jump squats, but you got to keep on moving.
+Keep good footwork and keep throwing those kicks.

 Try to keep a strong finish to each punch.